stormpath/stormpath-sdk-node/docs/app/views/account.md

       <td>`callback`</td>
       <td>function</td>
       <td>required</td>
       <td>The callback to execute upon server response.
 The 1st parameter is an [error](resourceError).
 The 2nd parameter is the [GroupMembership](groupMembership) that reflects the group-to-account association.
 You can obtain either the group or the account via `membership.group` or 'membership.account`, respectively.</td>
     </tr>
   </tbody>
 </table>

 #### Returns

-void; If the association fails, the callback's first parameter (`err`) will report the failure.
+If the association fails, the callback's first parameter (`err`) will report the failure.
 If the association succeeds, the [GroupMembership](groupMembership) will be provided to the `callback` as the callback's second parameter.
-You can obtain either the group or the account via `membership.group` or 'membership.account`, respectively.
+You can obtain either the Group or the Account via `membership.group` or `membership.account`, respectively.

 ---

 <a name="getGroups"></a>
 ### <span class="member">method</span> getGroups(*[options,]* callback)